Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

-A Popular Thai Dish
+A Classic Thai Dish

 Ingredients

 You will need the below pad woon sen ingredients.
-Please scroll down to recipe card below for full measurements.
+Please scroll down to full recipe card below for full measurements.

 - When you buy them at the Asian markets or your Asian local grocery store, they are very thin and look opaquer.
 I share an image below of what they look like below.
 It's one of those types of noodles that is commonly used in Asian cuisine